chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

           Key: 'lambda:createdBy'

 ```
-* **Change changeset name** - add a name for the cloudformation changeset..just append changeset to the name of your stack
+* **Change changeSet name** - add a name for the cloudformation ChangeSet..just append 'Changeset' to the name of your stack

-* **Template** - input filename as template-export.yml as defined in your buildspec.yml file.
+* **Template** - input filename as template-export.yml as defined in your Buildspec.yml **output template** file -

 * **Capabilities**: chose CAPABILITY_IAM and CAPABILITY_AUTO_EXPAND.

-* **RoleName**: the name of the IAM you created for the AWS CloudFormation role for CodeDeploy.
-Please create a IAM Role with the following permissions:
+* **RoleName**: the name of the IAM role you need to create for AWS CloudFormation role for CodeDeploy.
+Please create a IAM Role with the following permissions as inline policy and name it anything you want.
+Note This is NOT a final template and you will need to add more permissions if you are deploying more serverless services like apigateway or dynamodb using cloudformation.
+I am ONLY deploying a Lambda funtion here..

 ```
 {
     "Statement": [
         {
             "Action": [
-                "apigateway:*",

                 "codedeploy:*",
-                "lambda:*",
+                "lambda:*",   <-----
                 "cloudformation:CreateChangeSet",
                 "iam:GetRole",
                 "iam:CreateRole",